 Because of the stigma that can still surround addiction, many people may feel unsure or nervous about talking to their loved ones, friends, colleagues, and employer about going to rehab.
 It can be especially tricky to know how to talk to your boss about taking time off to get the addiction treatment you need.

-At Woburn Wellness Addiction Treatment, we believe that anyone can recover from addiction if they get the treatment and support they need.
+At Woburn Addiction Treatment, we believe that anyone can recover from addiction if they get the treatment and support they need.
 We have created a handy guide for you to read before you talk to your employer about going to drug and alcohol rehab.
 Understanding your rights and the steps to take may make the process more comfortable for you so that you can focus on what matters most: your recovery from addiction.

 A Step by Step guide to Help You Talk to Your Employer About Going to Rehab